-Depending on the cruise ship, you can wind up with some amazing dining options.
+Depending on the cruise ship, you can wind up with some amazing vegan and vegetarian dining options.

 Carnival has done a great job of creating a familiar and fabulous experience on every ship throughout the line.
 You can look forward to Guy’s Burgers and a breakfast burrito from the BlueIguana Cantina every single time.

 But what happens when you have dietary restrictions?